umer0335/College-student-enrollment-predictor-/README.md

    - Ensure that the feature columns are correctly referenced.

 2. **Run the training script:**
-    ```bash
+    ```
-    python training.py
+    python3 training.py
     ```
    This script will train the model and save it for future use.
+Using this code you can also test the accuracy of your model while predicting using the split function between training and testing datasets.
+If you have limited data, I will also recommend training the model on the whole dataset, once you're satisfied with your model.

-### Making Batch Predictions
+### Making Batch Predictions using CSV file
 1. **Update the `predicting.py` file:**
-   - Replace `'location of your model'` and `'location of your dict'` with the paths to your saved model and dictionary files.
+   - Replace `'location of your model'` and `'location of your dict'` with the paths to your saved model and dictionary files during training.
-   - Replace `'location of your new dataset'` with the path to the CSV file you want to predict.
+   - Replace the `'location of your new dataset'` with the path to the CSV file you want to predict.

 2. **Run the predicting script:**
-    ```bash
+    ```
-    python predicting.py
+    python3 predicting.py
     ```

 ## Web Portal for Individual Predictions